Centre, states doing everything possible to tackle COVID crisis: Rajnath | Politics

 Centre, states doing everything possible to tackle COVID crisis: Rajnath

 ''You may or may not have seen today's news.
 The World Health Organization (WHO) has praised the work of the Uttar Pradesh government.
-It is not a small thing,'' he said.
+It is not a small thing,'' Singh claimed.

+In a tweet on Monday, the WHO said, ''In #India's most populous state Uttar Pradesh, the state gov. has initiated house-to-house active case finding of #COVID19 in rural areas to contain transmission by testing people with symptoms for rapid isolation, disease management & contact tracing.''
+A state government press note said, ''The World Health Organization lauded the efforts of the Uttar Pradesh government to contain the virus in rural areas with special reference to the mass testing drive being conducted in the revenue villages as the state government is exerting efforts to ensure the safety of villagers.''
+The global health body valued the measures taken by Adityanath and his government in preventing the spread of COVID-19 in the remote areas of the state, it said.

+Uttar Pradesh Congress chief Ajay Kumar Lallu on Tuesday trashed the state government's claims on managing the coronavirus pandemic.
+His 's statement came hours after the defence minister's visit to the city, where he praised Adityanath’s handling of the COVID-19 crisis.

-Speaking on the occasion, Chief Minister Yogi Adityanath thanked the prime minister and the defense minister and said a 500-bed COVID hospital built by the Defence Research and Development Organisation (DRDO) was made functional at Lucknow's Avadh Shilpgram and a 750-bed COVID hospital became functional in Varanasi on Monday.
+Speaking on the occasion, Chief Minister Yogi Adityanath thanked the prime minister and the defence minister, and said a 500-bed COVID hospital built by the Defence Research and Development Organisation (DRDO) was made functional at Lucknow's Avadh Shilpgram and a 750-bed COVID hospital became functional in Varanasi on Monday.

 ''People must follow the guidelines of the Centre and the state government.
 This will help break the chain of transmission of the virus,'' he said.